Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: The discrete model

+\textbf{Figure 1} After the random graph is generated (following the construction in \cite{casanova2018duality}) and the generation zero is arbitrarily coloured i.e.\ the types of the individuals in that generation are determined, the colour/type of every individual in the subsequent generations is given inductively by a colouring rule.
+A colouring rule is a \textit{recipe} on how to colour each individual depending of the types of its observed potential parents.
+For example, in the last three pictures in this figure we observe the same graph with the same colouring at generation zero.
+However, the colouring rule is different.
+Here, in all cases individuals copy their types from their potential parents and the colouring rule determines which colour to use if there are more than one option.
+We present two pictures with different transitive colouring rules and one with the rock-paper-scissors colouring rule.\\

+In the sequel, we will use the terms type and colour interchangeably.
 Following the three previous definitions, the reproduction mechanism thus works as follows when there is no extreme reproductive event:

 \begin{enumerate} \item[(1)] (Choice of potential parents).
-The individual $v$ of generation $g$ samples a number $K_v$ distributed as $Q_N$ of potential parents independently and uniformly distributed on $(g-1) \times [N]$, $((g-1,U_{(v,1)}),...,(g-1,U_{(v,K_v)}))$.
-The choice is with replacement. \item[(2)] (Choice of type).
+The individual $v$ of generation $g$ samples with replacement a number $K_v$ distributed as $Q_N$ of potential parents independently and uniformly distributed on $(g-1) \times [N]$, $((g-1,U_{v,1}),...,(g-1,U_{v,K_v}))$. \item[(2)] (Choice of type).
 The type of $v$ is chosen according to the colouring rule, as described in Definition \ref{forward}. \end{enumerate}